Activate your Binghamton University Computer Account

 You must confirm your enrollment every semester

-- The first week of classes you will be required to confirm your enrollment via http://bubrain.binghamton.edu.
-You will receive an email from Student Records (Registrar) reminding you to confirm your enrollment.
+- The first week of classes you will be required to confirm your enrollment through the portal at my.binghamton.edu.
+You will receive an e-mail from Student Records (Registrar) reminding you to confirm your enrollment.

 - Confirmation of enrollment is a combination of federal, state and University requirements.

-- If confirmation of enrollment is not completed, a student's semester schedule of courses is automatically cancelled the FIFTH day of classes, freeing up class seats for students looking to add a course.
+- If confirmation of enrollment is not completed, a student's semester schedule of courses is automatically cancelled, freeing up class seats for students looking to add a course.
 Cancellation will occur whether or not a student's semester bill is paid.

 - Financial aid recipients must confirm enrollment to receive a refund (if applicable) and/or to have funds not only credited but applied to pay their student account balance.

 - You only need to confirm once a semester, even if you add or drop courses.